Cushing Syndrome

 Objective findings:

-2) Cutaneous: Wide (>1 cm) and depressed atrophic purple striae#; dorsocervical fat pad, supraclavicular fullness#; thin skin (<2 mm)*#, easy bruising#; spontaneous cutaneous hemorrhages or purpura#.
+2) Cutaneous: Wide (>1 cm) and depressed atrophic purple striae#; dorsocervical fat pad, supraclavicular fullness#; thin skin (<2 mm)*#, easy spontaneous bruising#; spontaneous cutaneous hemorrhages or purpura#.

 3) Neurologic and musculoskeletal: Osteopenia or fracture; proximal muscle atrophy and/or weakness#.